 - Display Price - Price displayed to the customer, often the MSRP or similar.
 The actual price (Final price) will be stored in the Drupal database separately and synchronized through the Commerce Connector Service.
 When displaying a product, a product with a discounted price will often show the higher display price (such as $15) along with the current price (such as $10).
 The Final Price cannot be edited from the Drupal user interface.

-- Media - Raw output from Magento that is processed into a Drupal image
+- Media - Raw output from the commerce backend that is processed into a Drupal image

 You can display additional fields from the form configuration user interface.